1. Learn the fundamentals

 5.3.
 Communications and Presentation skills

 If we say it’s the most important thing you have to acquire and develop, we are not exaggerating.
 Believe it or not, jobs are gained by the best communications and presentation skills.

-Keep engaged in communities, help others.
-Contribute to open-source collaborations like in GitHub and Omdena.
+Keep engaged in communities, and help others.
+Contribute to open-source collaborations like GitHub and Omdena.
 Build a community of data science enthusiasts around you.